opensourceP/slack-starterbot/README.md

 2) Schedule

+ This function tells you what the members of ' Maple Story ' are doing now.
+It will be useful to use this function when you wish to discuss with your team about the project now.
+If you want to use this function, type ' Schedule '.

 3) Weather

  Having trouble choosing what to wear every morning?
 Need recommendations on what to wear according to the temperature?